 When it comes to choosing the style of your coffee measurer, the sky is the limit.

-There is plenty to choose from.
+There are plenty to choose from.

 It comes down to whatever appeals to you.